 Selling in mid- to large-sized businesses is never as straightforward as selling to small businesses.
-The MIT Entrepreneurship Center uses the term “Jury” to refer to the group of stakeholders that must get involved in a B2B complex sale.
+The MIT Entrepreneurship Center uses the term “Jury” to refer to the group of stakeholders that must get involved in B2B customer development.

 As we saw before, the Jury includes the decision makers, the influencers and the Economic Buyer in B2B customer development.

-This week, we’ll look at the role of one of our key Jury members: the Technical Buyer — the person most concerned with the security and feasibility aspects of your solution.
+This week, we look at the role of one of our key Jury members: the Technical Buyer — the person most concerned with the security and feasibility aspects of your solution.

 The technical buyer doesn’t typically have final approval, but they have the power to reject your proposal.